simrenbasra/simys-blog/_posts/2024-10-10-sound_decisions_part3.md

 While working on this project, I faced the following challenges:

-**Data Limitations from Scraping:**
+**Data Limitations from Scraping**

 One of the main challenges I encountered was the lack of user data in the scraped dataset.
-There were no individual user ratings or reviews, which made it difficult to create truly personalised recommendations based on user preferences.
+There were no individual user ratings or reviews, which made it difficult to create truly personalised recommendations.
 Additionally, I was restricted to extracting features only from product descriptions due to the limitations in the robots.txt file.
 This proved challenging because the descriptions were often inconsistent, making it harder to extract useful information using regular expressions.
 In hindsight, using more complex NLP methods could have produced better results.

-**Real-World Data Challenges:**
+**Real-World Data Challenges**

 Scraping data often results in messy datasets that require cleaning and preprocessing.
 Nearly half of the dataset had missing average user ratings.
 I decided to drop these rows rather than impute the missing values, as I wanted to avoid introducing bias and preserve data authenticity, though I'm not entirely sure this was the best decision.
 By doing so, I significantly reduced the amount of data available, which likely limited the variety of headphones the recommender system could choose from.

-**Deployment Challenges with Streamlit:**
+**Deployment Challenges with Streamlit**

 I initially attempted to deploy my app publicly using Streamlit and GitHub workflows.
 Unfortunately, I could not get this to work and ran out of time.
 My goal was to make the web app accessible without users cloning my entire project.
 The best approach would be to explore Flask or FastAPI.
 Moving forward, I plan to spend some time understanding the best practices for deploying applications.
 Perhaps in the future, I will write a blog post on deploying machine learning solutions to help others who face the same issue!